syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 ---
 layout: post
-title: Getting started with WinUI Cartesian Chart control | Syncfusion
+title: Getting started with WinUI Cartesian Chart control | Syncfusion®
-description: This section explains about the getting started with Syncfusion WinUI Cartesian Chart (SfCartesianChart) control, its elements, and more.
+description: This section explains about the getting started with Syncfusion® WinUI Cartesian Chart (SfCartesianChart) control, its elements, and more.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug